-• Archaeological Sites Inventory (ASI) Program
+Archaeological Sites Inventory (ASI) Program

-This Program lists archaeological and cultural sites including effigy mounds and cemeteries.
+This Program lists archaeological and cultural sites, including effigy mounds and cemeteries.
 This Program includes only sites that have been reported to WHS.
-WHS estimates that less than 1% of ASI sites statewide have been identified.
+WHS estimates that less than 1% of ASI sites Statewide have been identified.

-• Historical Markers Program
+Historical Markers Program

-This Program consists of more than 470 official state markers carrying approved historical inscriptions commemorating sites, individuals, buildings, or events of local, state, or national significance.
+This Program consists of more than 470 official State markers carrying approved historical inscriptions commemorating sites, individuals, buildings, or events of local, state, or national significance.

-The Town's cultural resources include the 79 AHI properties, 17 ASI sites, and various other properties and sites located in the Town.
+The Town's cultural resources include the 128 AHI properties, 75 ASI sites, one historical marker, and various other properties and sites located in the Town.
 Prominent cultural resources in the Town include: